 Ask a railway safety officer: What are Technical Safety BC’s expectations regarding rail crew qualifications?

-During Technical Safety BC railway safety audits, safety officers assess whether railways and their crews understand and comply with the applicable rules and regulations, this includes the Canadian Railway Operating Rules (CROR), The Rules Respecting Track Safety, Safety Management System Regulations, Railway Medical Guidelines, and the railway’s own Safe Switching Procedures manual.
+During Technical Safety BC railway safety audits, safety officers assess whether railways and their crews understand and comply with the applicable rules and regulations, this includes the Canadian Railway Operating Rules (CROR), The Rules Respecting Track Safety, Safety Management System Regulations, Railway Medical Rules, and the railway’s own General Operating Instructions (GOIs).

 Recent audits have revealed that some railways are failing to: